How to Make Raw Milk Kefir (And Why You Should!)

 This post may contain affiliate links.
 Please see our site disclosure for more information.

 Skip the store-bought!
 Making your own milk kefir is a super simple way to begin incorporating fermented drinks into your diet.
-The process requires only two ingredients, minimal kitchenware, and it is mainly passive, which means it is hard at work following the natural fermentation process, without you ever having to worry about it.
+The process requires only two ingredients, minimal kitchenware, and it is mainly hands-off, which means it is hard at work following the natural fermentation process, without you ever having to worry about it.

 Interested in making your own homemade milk kefir?
 Follow along and I’ll take you through why you should begin including this in your diet, how to get started, and the easiest maintenance routine to ensure you always have some on hand (without any stress).